The events that took place in 2020 – 2021 remind the concept of a science fiction movie.

 These substances have been shown to be carcinogenic, metabolically-damaging and deleterious to our gut microbiome.

-Kinderlyte offers naturally-derived, chemical-free electrolyte blends for kids and adults with amazing taste that leverage the co-transport property of sodium and glucose (i.e., dextrose), allowing the body to absorb electrolytes earlier in the digestive system (duodenum).
+Kinderlyte offers naturally-derived, chemical-free electrolyte blends for kids and adults with amazing taste that leverage the co-transport property of sodium and glucose (i.e., dextrose), allowing the body to absorb electrolytes higher up in the digestive system (duodenum).

 Most electrolyte supplements contain complex sugars or carbohydrates that need to be further broken down by the body before being absorbed, delaying the rehydration process and feeding pathogenic flora when dysbiosis is present.